-The SFDR was adopted by the European Parliament and the Council with the aim of increasing transparency regarding the sustainability of financial products.
+The SFDR was adopted by the European Parliament and the Council with the aim of increasing transparency regarding the sustainability of financial products and strengthening investor protection.
 Along with the Taxonomy Regulation, the SFDR forms an integral part of the EU Action Plan on Financing Sustainable Growth (COM(2018) 97 final).
 The Regulation introduced harmonized EU-wide disclosure rules regarding the sustainability of financial products.

 |Adoption of the regulation:||November 2019|